Endocrine disorders can result from

 Levels of melatonin, a hormone produced by the pineal gland, also decline with aging.
 This decline may play an important role in the loss of circadian rhythms with aging.

-Menopausal estrogen therapy is discussed under the treatment of menopause Hormone Therapy Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
-Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .
+Menopausal estrogen therapy is discussed under the treatment of menopause Menopausal Hormone Therapy Menopause is the permanent cessation of menses (amenorrhea) due to loss of ovarian follicular function.
+Clinical manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .
 Testosterone replacement Testosterone replacement therapy (TRT) Hypogonadism is defined as testosterone deficiency with associated symptoms or signs, deficiency of spermatozoa production, or both.
 It may result from a disorder of the testes (primary hypogonadism)... read more in older men is discussed elsewhere.

 Specific hormones that remain unchanged during aging